 (Also Called 'Tummy Tuck')

 Are sit-ups just not giving you the taut tummy you desire?
-If you’ve got a little too much flab or excess skin in your abdomen that won’t diminish with diet or exercise, you may want to consider an abdominoplasty, popularly referred to as a tummy tuck.
-This procedure flattens your abdomen by removing extra fat and skin, and tightening muscles in your abdominal wall.
+If you've got a little too much flab or extra skin in your abdomen that won't go away with diet or exercise, you may want to consider an abdominoplasty, popularly known as a “tummy tuck.”
+This procedure flattens your abdomen by removing extra fat and skin and tightening muscles in your abdominal wall.

 However, this is a major surgery, so if you're considering it, please take the time to educate yourself, thoroughly analyze your own situation, and do not rush to make the final decision.
 A tummy tuck should be the last resort for people who have exhausted all other measures, and the procedure should not be used as an alternative to weight loss.